Teaching and Mentoring

 Communicating and Working with K-12 Schools Students, and Teachers

-Two trainings are offered, a 2 hour workshop and a multi-week course, to prepare graduate students and postdocs/clinical fellows to become mentors to younger trainees such as summer interns and postbacs.
+The OITE offers two mentor training opportunities every Spring, a 2-hour workshop and a multi-week course, to prepare graduate students and postdocs/clinical fellows to become mentors to younger trainees such as summer interns and postbacs.

 - Establishing mentor-mentee expectations